Reviewing ad quality

 |Illegal products or services||Advertisements that promote the purchase or sale of illegal or counterfeit products and/or services.|

 |Misrepresentation||Content that does not clearly indicate it is an advertisement or sponsored content that can mislead consumers.
 This includes content that omits necessary information for users to make an informed decision.|

 |Obscenity||Display of profanity, graphic, gruesome or disgusting imagery, animal cruelty, excessive violence, or content that is likely to shock or scare.|

 |Online piracy||Any advertisement that endorses, encourages, or infringes on a copyright, trademark, or patent of another party.|

 All advertisements that contain restricted content will be assigned advertiser industry and content groups.
 These groupings empower publishers to have control over the types of approved restricted content that appear on their sites.
-Publishers can elect to include restricted content by enabling the appropriate Content Category Filter within the IX app.
+Publishers can elect to include restricted content by enabling the appropriate Content Category Filter within the Index UI.